SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 # Scrap Mechanic Logic Gate Simulator/Debugger

+> This thing was originally written as a python app, but has since been rewritten as a web app, which makes it a whole lot more practical to use.
+To use it, go to the [GitHub Pages](https://stevebenz.github.io/ScrapMechanicLogicGateSimulator/) for this project.
+There's a quick-start guide there which should get you well on your way.
+(Which is good because this page needs a rewrite now!)
+What's mainly left of value here are tutorials on how to prove to yourself how these save-load semantics actually work in the game.

 This is a python app that will allow you to debug your Scrap Mechanic circuits.
 It doesn't reach into the game at all - you have to duplicate your prototype here in the game and all that, but this gives you a chance to see what your circuit will do tick-by-tick.
 It's particularly pointed at helping get over the pain induced by the tick-by-tick nature of how Scrap Mechanic works and the wonkiness that can happen when you load in.

 ![Intro](tutorial/intro.gif)